tegandbiscuits/lets-learn-rails-talk/use-rails.md

   * Also checks for empty strings

 Note:
-* There's a few reasons why we're saying `title` is required in two places
+* Mainly...
 * The database is able to enforce this more strictly
   * And also gives us an idea of our app just by looking at the data
-* However, doing the validation in Rails can be more performant, since it can potentially save us a useless database call
+* And doing the validation in Rails can be more performant, since it can potentially save us a useless database call
 * The Rails validation also gives us a better output if it's invalid
   * Both for you as a developer and for the end user